vedph/gve-doc/export/export-tei-digits.md

 ### Version Alpha

+- v4 `one two five six three four zero`

-The alpha version branch is the first child of the root node:
+The alpha version branch is the first child of the root node (as always, ignore operation IDs as these get automatically generated and this document was written in different times):

 ```txt
 + ⯈ [1.1]